-A risk corridor program will be utilized during the first two and a half (2.5) years after the expansion population is initially eligible for coverage.
-The risk corridor will be separately applied to the 18 month period from January 1, 2019 through June 30, 2020 and to the 12 month contract year ending June 30, 2021.
+A risk corridor program for Medicaid Expansion Members will be utilized under this contract.
 The risk corridor program creates a mechanism for sharing risk for projected benefit costs between DMAS and the Contractor.
-If the Contractor incurs benefit costs that are less than 98 percent of the target amount, the Contractor will refund a percentage of those savings to DMAS.
-If the Contractor incurs benefit costs that are greater than 102 percent of the target amount, the Contractor will receive payments from DMAS to offset a percentage of those losses.
+If the Contractor incurs benefit costs that are less than 98 percent (98%) of the target amount, the Contractor will refund a percentage of those savings to DMAS.
+If the Contractor incurs benefit costs that are greater than 102 percent (102%) of the target amount, the Contractor will receive payments from DMAS to offset a percentage of those losses.
 Benefit cost is an amount equal to the total costs paid by the Contractor in providing benefits covered by the plan.
 Benefit cost excludes allowable administrative costs paid by the Contractor.
+The risk corridor calculation shall be made based on the Contractor's experience during the contract year.